Entroncamento: History

 Entroncamento originated in the middle of the 19th century, with the birth of the national railway network, as a simple train-stop, from two small railway construction camps: Casal das Vaginhas and Casal das Gouveias.
 The majority of the early rail workers/settlers were foreign, coming from different countries throughout Europe, but eventually workers from Beira Baixa and Alentejo moved to the region.

-Its toponymic name Entroncamento literally mean junction, owing to being the junction of the two railway lines that developed in 1864: the Linha do Norte (Northern Line) and the Linha do Leste (Eastern Line).
-Hinged between its links with the east and Beira Baixa, the station at Entroncamento, for many decades, was the obligatory stop that moved goods and people to the north and east.
-During this time, many celebrated travellers from Europe used the Eastern, dining in the station en route, such as the literary celebrates Hans Christian Andersen, Ramalho Ortigão, Eça de Queiroz, Alberto Pimentel, Luísa de Freitas Lomelino and Eduardo Meneres.
-Political leaders also became frequent visitors both before and after the 25 April Revolution, such as João Chagas, politician and journalist, who travelled to Lisbon in order to assume the direction of the new government, after the dictatorship of General Pimenta de Castro.
+Its toponymic name Entroncamento literally means junction, due to the junction of the two railway lines that developed in 1864: the Linha do Norte (Northern Line) and the Linha do Leste (Eastern Line).
+Hinged between its links with the east and Beira Baixa, the station at Entroncamento, for many decades, was an obligatory stop that moved goods and people to the north and east.
+During this time, many celebrated travellers from Europe used the Eastern Line, dining in the station en route, such as the literary figures Hans Christian Andersen, Ramalho Ortigão, Eça de Queiroz, Alberto Pimentel, Luísa de Freitas Lomelino, and Eduardo Meneres.
+Political leaders also became frequent visitors both before and after the Carnation Revolution, such as João Chagas, politician and journalist, who travelled to Lisbon in order to assume the direction of the new government, after the dictatorship of General Pimenta de Castro.

-For a long time, the two settlements were divided between two neighbouring municipalities, because the rail-line itself determined its boundary.
-To the west of the lines were the parishes of Santiago (in Torres Novas) and to the east the territory was part of the parish of Nossa Senhora da Assunção da Atalaia (municipality of Vila Nova da Barquinha).
+For a long time, the two settlements were divided between two neighbouring municipalities, because the rail line itself determined its boundary.
+To the west of the lines were the parishes of Santiago (in Torres Novas), and to the east the territory was part of the parish of Nossa Senhora da Assunção da Atalaia (municipality of Vila Nova da Barquinha).
 The small settlement continued growing, owing to the development of rail transport and support structures, later the installation of military quarters (after 1916) determined the geographic accessibility, resulting in further influx of families.

 On August 25, 1926, the settlement was recognised with the status of civil parish.
-By 1932 Entroncamento was bestowed the urban designation of vila (town) and on November 24, 1945, it was elevated to the status of municipality.
+By 1932, Entroncamento was given the urban designation of vila (town), and on November 24, 1945, it was elevated to the status of município (municipality).
 Until this date, its route to urban autonomy was a progressive emancipation, first separating from Torres Novas, and later from Barquinha: back then, it was also quite uncommon for a settlement to transform from village to town, then municipality, all within one century.
 From the small nucleus of families that started to populate the area, the 1930s registered approximately 3000 inhabitants and by 1945 there were 8000 residents.
 In March 2005, it was estimated the total population included 18,780 residents (calculation based on the number of election-age residents).
 The growth in the population and expansion resulted in the creation of two new civil parishes: Nossa Senhora de Fátima, to the west of the line, and São João Baptista, to the east.